-Where to buy Epsom salt
+Where can I buy Epsom salt?

 You can buy Epsom salt in most pharmacies and groceries, and you can usually find it in two sections of the stores.
 One is by first aid supplies, such as alcohol and peroxide, because Epsom salt is used as a treatment for sore muscles (magnesium sulfate is also an effective, naturally occurring laxative for constipation).
 The other is in the bath section.
 Doctors and researchers say a relaxing soak in Epsom salt baths can help ease stress, and there are health benefits to having the magnesium sulfate absorbed through the skin.